 “It takes an average of two to four weeks from when a person becomes ill with Salmonella to when the illness is reported to CDC or health officials.
 Because of this reporting lag, the additional 105 people added to this investigation likely became ill from eating chicken salad recalled by Triple T Specialty Meats, Inc. which is no longer available for purchase.”CDC

-Attorneys Ryan Osterholm and Lindsay Lien Rinholen are representing a number of people sickened in this outbreak.
+Our lawyers are representing a number of people sickened in this outbreak.
 They have filed three lawsuits and are preparing to file more.
 They have also been contacted by people who have been diagnosed with Salmonella but are waiting for test results to find out if they are part of the outbreak.
-Ryan and Lindsay are representing both adults and children.
 Call them at 1-888-377-8900 (toll-free) or use the form below.

 We are filing individual lawsuits because the injuries suffered by our clients require them to get individualized compensation packages.
 Contact our law firm if you want information about class action lawsuits.